sabrebluedobie/sabrebluedobie.github.io/Bluedobie--Dialogues/_posts/2025-02-05-embracing-responsive-design.md

 ---
-Title: "Embracing Responsive Web Design and the Mobile-First Approach"
+title: "Embracing Responsive Web Design and the Mobile-First Approach"
-Date: "2023-10-11"
+date: 2025-02-05
+categories: [Web Design]
-Excerpt: "Explore the importance of responsive web design and the mobile-first approach in today's digital landscape, highlighting their benefits for user experience and business growth."
+excerpt: "Explore the importance of responsive web design and the mobile-first approach in today's digital landscape, highlighting their benefits for user experience and business growth."
-Image: "/assets/images/responsive-visibility.webp"
+image: "/assets/images/responsive-visibility.webp"
 ---

 # Embracing Responsive Web Design and the Mobile-First Approach